robograph-project/.github/profile/README.md

 ## Get Involved!

-The best way to get started is to head over to [the docs repository](https://github.com/robograph-project/docs) and [join the discussion](https://github.com/orgs/robograph-project/discussions).
+Check out [the planning repository](https://github.com/robograph-project/planning) to follow work underway, and [join the discussion](https://github.com/orgs/robograph-project/discussions).

 This project is early days and we're looking for community input to help figure out priorities.